 Identify the Ethical Dilemma(s) Vince Hutchins faced, report how he dealt with those dilemmas, and assess his actions (or inaction).
 Then use the case study and your analysis and evaluation of it as a building block for developing answers to the questions for the week.
 Identify the Ethical Dilemma(s) Vince Hutchins faced, report how he dealt with those dilemmas, and assess his actions (or inaction).
 Then, use either the Bailey article or the article by Fredrickson and Hart as a means of analyzing and evaluating the Hutchins case study.

-Papers for Sections III, IV, and V (Class Sessions 7-12)

-Length: 8 to 12 pages Format; same requirements as stated on previous page.

-Use required and recommended readings to develop an answer to the questions for the class session.
+Papers for Sections III, IV, and V (Class Sessions 7-12) Length: 8 to 12 pages Format; same requirements as stated on previous page.
+Use required and recommended readings to develop an answer for the week.
 Remember, our focus is on the ethical dimension of the issues/questions and particularly on lying by elected officials.
 Sissela's Bok's work on lying provides the underlying foundation for the questions articulated for class sessions 7-11 and for answers you might develop to those questions.
+For class session number 12, use required and recommended readings for week 12, such as the Friedman article.
+Readings from other weeks of the course, such as week #1, may also be used.
+Additionally, you may use sources outside of the course reading lists that you think are appropriate and useful.